Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - What did we say earlier about C++?
 Right. >>
 - you only pay for what you use.
 - But we have no idea what the user will use.
-- Let's make the user tell us what he wants.
+- Let's make the user tell us what he want s.
 - You tell us what you want, and that's what you'll get.
 - No background magic trying to figure out what the user wants. >>
 ---